 - Deduction – Reasoned judgment in precisely defined, logically rigorous contexts

-- Quantitative Reasoning – Judgment in contexts involving quantitative information
+- Numeracy / Quantitative Reasoning – Judgment in contexts involving quantitative information

-- Each science & engineering professional mindset attribute is scored on 40-point scale divided into three qualitative categories: Not Manifested, Positive, Strong Positive.
+- Each science & engineering professional mindset attribute is scored on a 40-point scale divided into three qualitative categories (Not Manifested, Positive, Strong Positive).